arcadefx/material-ui/README.md

 - `createRadioGroup` - Create a radio group with associated buttons.
 It will automatically layout in vertical or horizontal formats with a series of radio buttons.
 - `createToolbar` - Create a horizontal toolbar with icon buttons using the material design icon font.
 You can override the font.
 - `createTableView` - Create a scrollable table view
-- `createTextField` - Create a text field with label above (for now) and includes "scrollView" suport.
+- `createTextField` - Create a text field with label above (for now) and includes "scrollView" support.
 If using widget.newScrollView() then include it in the parameters as "scrollView = <scrollview>" Please see fun.lua for an example.
 - `actionSwitchScene` - This is built-in callback for handle scene switching for a button.
 The color of the switch can be changed.

 Additional Features